Continental Innovates with Rancher and Kubernetes

 One benefit of installing Kubernetes on node pools hosted by an infrastructure provider is that if a node loses connectivity with the cluster, Rancher can automatically create another node to join the cluster to ensure that the count of the node pool is as expected.

 For more information, refer to the section on launching Kubernetes on new nodes.

-For use cases where you want to provision bare-metal servers, on-premise virtual machines, or bring virtual machines that already exist in a cloud provider.
+In this scenario, you want to install Kubernetes on bare-metal servers, on-prem virtual machines, or virtual machines that already exist in a cloud provider.
 With this option, you will run a Rancher agent Docker container on the machine.